 In addition to the application form, candidates must include a written statement of goals outlining their reasons for selecting a program of study in Communication.
 Two letters of recommendation also must accompany the application.
-These letters should come from individuals in a position to judge the applicant's potential for graduate learning.
+These letters should come from individuals in a position to judge the applicant's potential for graduate learning; letters from former instructors are highly recommended.